zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 1.md

 After being confirmed, the purchase order will be marked as “**processing**” and supplier will deliver products to store.
 #### Purchase Staff Complete Purchase Order
-To complete Purchase Order, purchase staff access these tabs as shown in the list here:
+To complete Purchase Order, purchase staff access these tabs as shown in the list here:<br/>
 - **Summary** tab
 ![](PM1images/image023.png)